LEARNAcademy/syllabus/sql/intro_postgres.md

 * click on tools tab at the top
 * click on Query Tool
 * Type your query
-* Click on lightning bolt to run query
+* Click on play button to run query

 ## Challenges: SQL Country Database

 Save your queries in a file if you want to keep them for posterity.

-#### `WHERE`
+#### WHERE
 * What is the population of the US?
-(HINT: starts with 2, ends with 000)
+(HINT: 278357000)
 * What is the area of the US?
-(starts with 9, ends with million square miles)
+(HINT: 9.36352e+06)
 * List the countries in Africa that have a population smaller than 30,000,000 and a life expectancy of more than 45?
-(all 37 of them)
+(HINT: 37 entries)
-* Which countries are something _like_ a republic?
-(are there 122 or 143 countries or ?)
+* Which countries are something *like* a republic?
+(HINT: Are there 122 or 143?)
 * Which countries are some kind of republic and achieved independence after 1945?
+(HINT: 92 entries)
-* Which countries achieved independence after 1945 and are _not_ some kind of republic?
+* Which countries achieved independence after 1945 and are *not* some kind of republic?
+(HINT: 27 entries)

-#### `ORDER BY`
+#### ORDER BY
 * Which fifteen countries have the lowest life expectancy?
+(HINT: starts with Zambia)
 * Which fifteen countries have the highest life expectancy?
+(HINT: starts with Andorra)
 * Which five countries have the lowest population density (density = population / surfacearea)?
+(HINT: starts with Greenland)
-* Which countries have the highest population density?
+* Which countries have the highest population density?(HINT: starts with Macao)
 * Which is the smallest country, by area and population (first by area, then by population)?
 * Which is the biggest country, by area and population (first by area, then by population)?

-#### `GROUP BY`
+#### GROUP BY

-* How big are the continents in terms of area and population?
 * Which region has the highest average gnp?
 * Who is the most influential head of state measured by population?
 * Who is the most influential head of state measured by surface area?